wasp mascot

 CSE501

-a graduate "quals" course on program analysis and compilers, offered most years
+A graduate "quals" course on program analysis and compilers, offered roughly every other year

 CSE401